xinxinhuang/ABTv1/docs/progress-report.md

   - `SUPABASE_SERVICE_ROLE_KEY`
 - Ensured proper configuration for both local development and production.

+### 5. Battle Page Component Refactor & Code Review

+**Problem**: The `BattlePage` component contained legacy code, had multiple type-mismatch and linting errors, and was difficult to maintain.

+**Solution**:
+- Conducted a full refactor of the `BattlePage` component (`/arena/battle/[id]/page.tsx`).
+- All business logic, state management, and real-time subscriptions were consolidated into the `useBattle` custom hook.
+- The `BattlePage` is now a lean presentational component that renders UI based on the state provided by the hook.
+- Resolved all outstanding linting and TypeScript errors by:
+  - Correcting import casing (`Button`).
+  - Fixing prop-type mismatches for child components (`CardSelection`, `BattleResults`, `BattleArena`).
+  - Adding type guards to handle temporary state objects (`{ id: 'selected' }`).
+  - Implementing the `handleBattleComplete` handler in the `useBattle` hook and passing it down correctly.
+  - Aligning the `BattleResult` type definition between the hook and the `BattleArena` component.

+**Code Review Outcome**:
+- A code review against `arena-development.md` and `battle-system.md` confirmed that the current implementation largely follows the documented battle flow and state machine.
+- **Identified Discrepancy**: The review revealed a potential duplication of battle resolution logic between the client-side `BattleArena.tsx` component and the server-side logic.
+This needs to be reconciled to ensure a single source of truth.
+- **Documentation Mismatch**: The system is implemented as a real-time battle system, not a purely asynchronous one as described in the docs.
+The documentation should be updated to reflect this.

 ### 4. Vercel Deployment Configuration

 **Problem**: Missing Vercel configuration for deployment.